 (4) Ministers, Rabbis and Clergymen:

 Salaries paid by organized religious bodies to ministers, rabbis, clergymen, evangelists or religious workers are taxable.
-The organized religious body shall withhold the tax upon such salaries and make remittance to the York Area Earned Income Tax Bureau.
-In addition to the salary actually received, earned income at the time of final settlement should include allowance paid to the taxpayer for housing, utilities, and other reimbursed expenses.
+The organized religious body shall withhold the tax upon such salaries and make remittance to this Bureau.

 (5) Domestics: